 We believe God’s hand was on the formation of our nation and the ideals upon which it was founded.
 We believe in liberty and justice and the ideals of the American revolution as the cornerstones of our civilization, culture, and economy.
 In addition to experiential learning, we will study the American documents and the true meaning behind them, as we examine other cultures and forms of government.

 Deep at the core of Journey Academy is our commitment to serving customers and receiving transparent feedback.
-Because of this, we ask families to participate in a monthly Customer Satisfaction Survey, where we ask them to rate us 1-5 on how well we accomplished our promises.
+Because of this, we ask families to participate in regular Customer Satisfaction Surveys, where we ask them to rate us 1-5 on how well we accomplished our promises and offer us feedback.
 We then share the results with the community.
 These surveys are our most important metric to measure the success of the learning community.

 We believe parents are the most influential adults in any child’s educational journey, and we exist to empower and reinforce that relationship.
 Journey Academy is currently structured as an Independent/Umbrella school where parents are responsible for complying with all Colorado homeschool laws.
 Parents, students, and Guides will work together throughout the year to set appropriate learning plans and goals.
 Parents are asked to be involved in our Exhibition gatherings every 6 weeks where the Heroes showcase all of their academic progress in core skills and Quest projects.
 We also ask parents to visit our community regularly and lead occasional deep dive book clubs for the students.
-We kick off each year with a family camping trip and conclude each year with a student-planned Discovery trip that links to one of the learning quests.
+We offer many community-building events throughout the year for families, Parent Book Clubs and equipping nights, studio field trips, and summer events.
 Parents are welcomed and encouraged to participate in all of these ways.